 Over the course of 2020 she released her debut EP, Our Friends pt.
 I, followed by its sister EP Our Friends pt.
 II.
-Characterised by melancholic fingerpicking, warm and intimate vocal harmonies, a weaving of bucolic British landscapes, Nordic influences and lunar overtones, the songs which define Lila Tristram's emergence are a journey to the depths of human longing and belonging.
+Characterised by melancholic fingerpicking, warm and intimate vocal harmonies and a weaving of bucolic British landscapes, the songs which define Lila Tristram's emergence are a journey to the depths of human longing and belonging.

-Since the turn of the decade, Lila has received acclaim from some of Britain’s top industry professionals, including support from Pete Paphides, Stephen Street, Charlie Ashcroft, and several members of the BBC community.
+Since the turn of the decade, Lila has received acclaim from some of Britain’s top industry professionals, including support from Pete Paphides (The Guardian, Soho Radio), Stephen Street (Producer of The Smiths, Blur), Dan Carey (Producer, founder of Speedy Wunderground Records), and several members of the BBC community.

 Our Friends pts.
 I and II were released on vinyl via wiaiwya on 2nd October 2020.